Delgon95/rna_structure_aligner/README.md

                                   in the structure.
 This might make shorter but more biologicaly accurate alignments.
     --rmsd <rmsd>                 (optional) Maximum RMSD (in Ångström) that the aligned fragment will not exceed.
-Must be a positive number.
                                   Default: 3.5
-                                  Recommended: 0-20
- -t,--target <target.pdb>         Target structure in .pdb/.cif format.
-Can force format with
-                                  --input-format
+ -t,--target <model.pdb>          Same as --model (Deprecated)
     --threads <threads>           (optional) Number of threads used by algoritm.
 Easy way to speedup the processing.
                                   Default: all system threads